HPE StoreOnce Catalyst Library - Best Practices

 Synthetic Full Backups

-To ensure successful completion of Synthetic Full jobs, always start with a Full backup, when a storage policy accessing the HPE StoreOnce library is used.
+- Always start with a Full backup, when a storage policy accessing the HPE StoreOnce library is used.
 For example, the job will go into pending with an error message stating error writing to media, if the following sequence is used:

 - Run an Incremental backup on Storage_Policy_1.